-Trump judicial nominee captured on audio making anti-gay statements
+Trump judicial nominee captured on audio making anti-gay statements - Metro Weekly

 On March 25, 2014, Giampietro wrote a comment on the website Catholic Thing that “calls for diversity” are “code for relaxed standards (moral and intellectual)” in response to a blog post on the Affordable Care Act’s mandate requiring that employers provide insurance coverage for contraception to their employees.

-The comment is no longer available, but was saved in an earlier version of the post by the Wayback Machine, a digital archive.
+The comment is no longer available, but was saved in an earlier version of the post by the Internet Archive’s Wayback Machine.

 Notably, Giampietro did not disclose the online comments he made in his Senate questionnaire.
 But he did list two radio interviews he gave to the Nazareth Project, a socially conservative radio show.